 “We went to Farm Credit East, took out a $50,000 farm start beginner farmer program,” Brand says.

-The loan had to cover ten cows at $1,500 a piece; a truck and livestock trailer for $8,000; and living expenses.
+These were not payday advance loans or anything close to resembling that.
+These were full bank loans that had to cover ten cows at $1,500 a piece; a truck and livestock trailer for $8,000; and living expenses.
 Luckily for the Brands, their lease included farm equipment.
 If it didn’t, they’d be shelling out about $50,000 on tractors and hay cutters, too.
 After a second loan, the couple is $65,000 in the hole.
 “I would say we’re in the red, overall,” Brand says, “but I think we’re making good progress.”

 Jay Phinizy runs the New Hampshire branch of the Farm Service Agency, the lending arm of the USDA: “We’re allowed to take more risk than a conventional lender,” he says.